 Vital Sites Supports Preservation of Odd Fellows Hall

+Here is a list of comments already received by Metro Council.
 The Planning & Zoning Committee met on Tues.
 Mar.
 2 at 1 PM.
 However, it was not a public meeting and no public comments were taken.
-It is available to view via MetroTV.
-The committee meets again on March 16 at 1 PM, and Metro Council meets on March 11 and March 25.
-Here is a list of comments already received by Council.
+Past meetings are available to view via MetroTV.
+The P & Z Committee met again on March 16 at 1 PM, where the vote was 5-1 to overturn the landmark designation and send for full vote.
+Only Cassie Chambers Armstrong voted against overturning.
+The agenda for the March 16 meeting provides a link to R-021-21, the resolution to overturn the Landmarks Commission landmark decision from November 2020.

-It’s not too late to contact the members of the Planning & Zoning Committee (listed below in the first group) and express your opinion about saving this building!
+Contact the members of the Planning & Zoning Committee (below, first group) and express your opinion about saving this building and supporting the landmarking process in general!

 jecorey.arthur@louisvilleky.gov